chr33s/pdf/packages/codepoints/README.md

 # @chr33s/codepoints

-A parser for files in the Unicode database.
+> A parser for files in the Unicode database.

+`@chr33s/codepoints` lives in the [`chr33s/pdf`](https://github.com/chr33s/pdf) monorepo and provides native ES modules with TypeScript declarations.

+## Overview

 Produces a giant array of codepoint objects for every character represented by Unicode, with many properties derived from files in the Unicode database.